 Our understanding of climate change is improving continually as models are improved with new research and methods.
-Projections in this document are derived from the Pacific Climate Impacts Consortium's regional climate summary for the Thompson-Okanagan Region, its Plan2Adapt tool for projecting future climate conditions, and ClimateBC.11
+Projections in this document are derived from the Pacific Climate Impacts Consortium's regional climate summary for the Cariboo Region, its Plan2Adapt tool for projecting future climate conditions, and ClimateBC.9

-The climate in the Thompson-Okanagan Region has changed over the past century and is expected to continue to change.
-On average over the region, over 1°C of warming has occurred during the 20th century, with warming occurring in all seasons.
-Projections suggest the region may warm, on average, an additional 1.6 to 4.4°C by the end of this century, similar to moving from Williams Lake to Merritt or Princeton to Kamloops (3.3°C warmer).
-Summer is projected to warm more than other seasons.
+The climate in the Cariboo Region has changed over the past century and is expected to continue to change.
+Averaged across the region, over 1°C of warming has occurred during the 20th century, with most since 1950.
+Projections suggest the region may warm, on average, an additional 1.6 to 4.3°C by the end of this century, similar to moving from Quesnel to Merritt (2.3° warmer).